aaron9000/c-game-resources/README.md

 - [PolyHaven](https://polyhaven.com/)
 ***

-The resources above were a valuable reference for developing [Impaler](https://store.steampowered.com/app/1573090/Impaler/).
-A sincere thank you to the open-source developers who make their work available.
+These resources were a valuable reference while developing my game [Impaler](https://store.steampowered.com/app/1573090/Impaler/).
+A sincere thank you to the people who make their code and wisdom available to others.